It all started HERE

 For a better grip

-This is definitely not just an ordinary plastic bottle!
+This is by no means just an ordinary plastic bottle!

 At first glance, the bodies of ultra-filtration water bottles look like other plastic bottles, but let's take a closer look: